 By Notice of Appeal filed on April 4, 2019, the Trucking Plaintiffs provided notice of its appeal to the United States Court of Appeals for the Third Circuit of the District Court's decision.
+On April 18, 2019, the Third Circuit granted a joint motion to expedite the case.
 The Commission and the other Defendants will continue to vigorously defend Act 44/89 and the propriety of the Commission's imposition and use of the Turnpike Toll revenues in court.
 No assurance can be given as to the results of the appeal or the effect of such appeal on the Commission.